Seefaaa/firefox/README.md

 ![Sample Screenshot of Theme](https://raw.githubusercontent.com/leadweedy/Firefox-Proton-Square/main/images/ff_protonbutquantum.png "Sample Screenshot")

-  If you are like me and hate rounded corners, this is for you.
+  If you hate rounded corners like me, this is for you.
+Only square corners.

   These tweaks attempt to recreate the feel of Quantum with its squared tabs and menus, but in the Proton UI.
 As of FF91, the `about:config` option to disable proton (`browser.proton.enabled` = `false`) has been deprecated, leaving CSS as the main way to revert the UI.